 Furthermore, a straight shift to enrollment-based funding would affect schools differently — depending on whether attendance was above 95 percent or below 95 percent.

-“Moving to enrolment-based funding in a revenue-neutral way will generate some unintended consequences,” Hill said.
+“Moving to enrollment-based funding in a revenue-neutral way will generate some unintended consequences,” Hill said.

 Committee members also debated whether they should transition slowly from attendance to enrollment, or do it all at once.